 Looking to improve the appearance of your skin?
 The NEWA Skin Care System might be the solution you’re seeking.
-This anti-aging skin treatment claims to represent an advanced technique for improving skin texture, reducing wrinkles, and repairing the elasticity and tightness of the facial skin.
+This anti-aging skin treatment claims to represent an advanced technique for improving skin texture, reducing wrinkles, and repairing the elasticity and tightness of facial skin.

-Safe for personal use, this technology relies on radio frequencies to create a pain-free, professional skincare treatment without a spa visit.
+Considered safe for personal use, this technology relies on radio frequencies to create a pain-free, professional skincare treatment without a spa visit.
 According to the NEWA website, over 90 percent of users notice improvements to their wrinkles after just one month of use.

-Taking a Closer Look at How NEWA’s 3DEEP Technology Works
+How Does NEWA’s 3DEEP Technology Work?

 NEWA’s 3DEEP technology is powered by medical radio frequencies, although the manufacturer doesn’t specify exactly what these frequencies are.

-To use, gently massage the NEWA device on a small section of your face in circular motions.
+To use, gently massage the NEWA device on a section of your face in small circular motions.
 For best results, NEWA recommends dividing your face into six sections, with each section getting treated for four minutes at a time.

-After an initial four-week boosting phase, during which you’ll use the device five days per week, NEWA recommends that you continue treatments twice per week, as your skin will continue to improve for six months or more.
-It’s also possible to continue your regular skin care routine on top of using the system.
+You’ll first use the device five days per week during an initial four-week boosting phase.
+Afterward, NEWA recommends that you continue treatments twice per week, as your skin will continue to improve for the next six months.

 There, you’ll also be able to access instructions on how to use your device; tips, advice, FAQs, and videos, as well as NEWA’s online store for purchasing treatment gels and creams.